tarcisiotm/core/README.md

 Core functionality that will span across multiple projects.

 The first pass will make this stable and usable, but not optimized yet.
-After Ludum Dare 46, I'll try to make time to optimize stuff around and try to get closes to a release candidate.
+After Ludum Dare 46, I'll try to make time to optimize stuff around and try to get closer to a release candidate.

 # Installing Core